vrusinov/gmsite/posts/2020/setting-up-single-node-ceph-cluster-for-kubernetes.md

 After setting up my shiny [single-node Kubernetes "cluster"](en/posts/2020/setting-up-single-node-kubernetes-cluster/) I wanted to do something useful with it.
 Many of the useful things require your useful data not to disappear, so I needed to figure out how to do that.

 In Kubernetes [storage is organized](https://kubernetes.io/docs/concepts/storage/) via Volumes which can be attached to Pods via Volume Claims.
-More specifically I was interested in Persistent Volumes.
-Regular Volumes are ephemeral and destroyed together with Pods (e.g. when it crashes or rescheduled), so these are relatively easy.
-In contrast, Persistent Volumes stay around until explicitly deleted.
+There are regular Volumes which are ephemeral and destroyed together with Pods (e.g. when it crashes or rescheduled).
+These are of course less interesting than Persistent Volumes which as the name suggest survive Pod restarts.

 There are many ways to implement Persistent Volumes, the simplest is probably to use [Local Persistent Volumes](https://kubernetes.io/blog/2019/04/04/kubernetes-1.14-local-persistent-volumes-ga/).
 They simply bind local directory into pod.
-However they force pods to be running on the same node.
+However they force pods to be always running on the same node.

-This was of course too simple for me.
-I had plans to add more nodes in the future.
-I was also on over-engineering crusade already and wanted to play with some open-source cluster filesystem.
-So I decided to create single-node "distributed" storage "cluster".
+This is of course not good enough.

 <!-- TEASER_END -->